 You can also make superannuation contributions from after-tax money (non-concessional contributions).
-With the Government’s co-contribution scheme, if you’re an eligible low-income earner (earning less than $39,837 in the 2020/21 financial year) and contribute at least $1,000 to your super, the Government may make a maximum co-contribution of up to $500.
+With the Government’s co-contribution scheme, if you’re an eligible low-income earner (earning less than $56,112 in the 2021/22 financial year) and contribute at least $1,000 to your super, the Government may make a co-contribution of up to $500.
 It’s worth a look!

 Financial equity in relationship is important but is not always easy to achieve.
 That’s because most people enter a relationship with different levels of wealth and financial knowledge.
 Some have great money habits and bring little debt and good savings, while others bring a suitcase of financial problems.